zaid-devel/Learning_React/01/Readme.md

 _| Step 3: Run the Application_
 1. Run the app
-2. We should see the "Hello World!" message along with "Welcome to learning JSX!" displayed in your browser.
+2. We should see the "Hello World!" message along with "Welcome to learning JSX!" displayed in our browser.

 # Exercise 3: JSX Rules Exercise